-In the paper we will review first the ART1 [1] and FuzzyART [2] models.
-Later our proposal of three different kinds of architectures for incorporating the Artificial Neural Networks into the small Smart-It units' network will be given.
+In the paper we will review first the ART1 [2] and FuzzyART [3] models.
+Later some related work will be considered and after that our proposal of three different kinds of architectures for incorporating the Artificial Neural Networks into the small Smart-It units' network will be given.
 Shortly we will present the hardware platform that has been originally used to obtain the data that we later used to test our proposal and we will give some results of the classifications of the data within different architectures.
 We will also give results from the simulations where we have purposefully made one of the input sensors malfunctioning in order to show the data robustness of our approach.
+Later we show how wavelet transform of the signals can be incorporated in the proposed architectures and give one example.
+Finally we will give some discussions and directions for future work.